jarviscanada/jarvis_data_eng_FraserRaney/linux_sql/README.md

 ## Setup
 Follow the steps below to set up and run the Linux Cluster Monitoring Agent.
-### 1. If necessary create the Docker container for the PostgreSQL instance
+### 1.1 If necessary, create the Docker container for the PostgreSQL instance

 ```bash
 ./scripts/psql_docker.sh create [db_username] [db_password]
 ```

-### 1. Start a PostgreSQL instance using Docker
+### 1.2 Start a PostgreSQL instance using Docker
 ```bash
 ./scripts/psql_docker.sh start
 ```